Paul Bartsch: Career

 In 1901 Bartsch became lecturer on histology at the Medical School of Howard University.
-His workload became heavier as the next year he was promoted to professor on Histology and became director of the histology laboratory.
-The next year he became Director of the Physiology Laboratory and Lecturer in Medical Zoology. he continued in this capacity for 37 years.
+His workload became heavier as in 1902 he was promoted to professor of histology and became director of the histology laboratory.
+Also in 1902, he started systematic scientific bird banding, the first to do so in modern times.
+In 1903 he became director of the physiology laboratory and lecturer in medical zoology. he continued in this capacity for 37 years.